save-v/B-O-landing/README.md

 Run the project locally:

-• Start the local development server:
+• Start the project by running the following command:

 npm start